JonesyJava/student-workbook/src/reflections/wk4/14-day.md

 # Day 14 - Week 4
 ## Intro to Async Code and API's
+This morning we started with a morning challenge where we were tasked to make a function that shows the most common letter within a string.
+We then began with another creation of Greg's List in class.
+This time using MVC and Async Code.
+During the afternoon we continued to build on Greg's List utilizing what we learned in morning lecture.
 ## What are the three states of a Promise?
 Three states of a promise are Pending, Resolve, and Rejected.
 ## How do promises seek to resolve the issues of "callback hell"?